-LAN Connection (Option 413)
+LAN Connection

-The RJ-45 connector is used to connect the Cell Master to a local area network or directly to a PC with an Ethernet crossover cable.
+The RJ-45 connector is used to connect the Spectrum Master to a local area network or directly to a PC with an Ethernet cable.
 Integrated into this connector are two LEDs.
 The amber LED shows the presence of a 10 Mbit/s LAN connection when on, and a 100 Mbit/s LAN connection when off.
 The green LED flashes to show that LAN traffic is present.
-For more information on the LAN connection, Ethernet connection, and DHCP.
-Refer to Chapter 9 and Appendix B.
+For more information on the LAN connection, Ethernet connection, and DHCP, refer to Chapter 9 and Appendix B.